wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 In all the above, we've only considered "identical" tasks: all tasks run in the same amount of time.
-Therefore, the main question was how the number of cores divides the number of tasks (if it divides it perfectly then we can have 100% efficiency). **But in many real-world programs tasks are not identical.**
+Therefore, the main question was how the number of cores divides the number of tasks.
+If it divides it perfectly then we can have 100% efficiency. **But in many real-world programs tasks are not identical.**
 Some can take longer than the other.
 This is another possible source of load imbalance, and thus of idle time, and thus of loss of parallel efficiency.